LouCairns/reading-notes/README.md

 They think that their brain can evolve and respond to experiences over time.

 This is different from a fixed mindset, which assumes that intelligence and talent are not changeable

+>Growth is painful.
+>Change is Painful.
+>But nothing is as painful as staying somewhere you don't belong.
+>-Mandy Hale